Proven Clarksville Truck Accidents Attorneys Ready To Assist You

 In accord with these dangers, the laws of TN and KY each place a standard of care upon the drivers of commercial trucks in their operation of big-rigs/tractor-trailers upon our roadways, and upon the companies that employ truck drivers and/or own these vehicles.
 At a minimum, truck drivers must be aware of their surroundings, keep a proper lookout for other motorists, obey traffic laws and regulations placed upon commercial trucks, and exercise due care at all times for other motorists.
-Similarly companies employing truck driver and/or owning commercial trucks used in transporting and delivering commercial freight are required to carefully select and hire competent and capable drivers to operate these large commercial vehicles, and ensure that they are properly trained and will obey all trucking regulations.
+Similarly, companies employing truck drivers and/or owning commercial trucks used in transporting and delivering commercial freight are required to carefully select and hire competent and capable drivers to operate these large commercial vehicles, and ensure that they are properly trained and will obey all trucking regulations.

 When the applicable standard of care is violated in the manner by which a commercial truck has been driven, or in the selection, training, and/or negligent retention of a negligent, careless, or unqualified driver, the law provides for damages to compensate innocent victims like yourself, and in proper cases, to punish and deter the conduct of the drivers of these trucks and the companies for whom they work, and/or who own the vehicles.

-If You have been Injured in a trucking accident the lawyer of Batson Nolan want to help you and your loved ones.
+If You have been injured in a trucking accident the lawyer of Batson Nolan want to help you and your loved ones.

 Call our proven Clarksville Truck Accident Lawyers (931)-647-1501

 What are the common causes of truck accidents?

 Truck accidents can be caused by a number of circumstances.
 Some of the most common causes of truck accidents include: